There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Brienne of Tarth also undergoes a similar transition when she fails to protect Renly, whom she harboured feelings for, from a monstrous Living Shadow.

-- The Hound, much like his book counterpart, especially after leaving King's Landing during the Battle of Blackwater Bay.
+- The Hound, much like his book counterpart is hinted to be this beneath his Blood Knight exterior, especially after leaving King's Landing during the Battle of Blackwater Bay.
 After that, pretty much anyone he meets who talks about fighting in the war gets this line:

 The Hound: "Fuck the king."